actionsflow/actionsflow/docs/concepts.md

 ## `scheduled` Run

-Actionsflow sets up a Github scheduled action running every 5 minutes.
+Actionsflow sets up a Github scheduled action to run every 5 minutes.
 Actionsflow will call the trigger's manual `run` method to check if there are any updates to the triggers in the workflows.
 If an updated item is found, Actionsflow generates a standard Github actions workflow file with the item payload and calls [act](https://github.com/nektos/act) to run the built workflows.

 For example, if an Actionsflow workflow file looks like this: